 • Best Parabolic Microphones

 • What Is Ambient Miking & What Is An Ambient Microphone?

 • Best Microphones For Recording Ambience

 With that being said, the vast majority of environments will have some noise.
 Yes, even soundproof rooms have a low level of ambient noise.
-If the dBA value of the environment exceeds the self-noise rating of the microphone, there’s really no benefit!
+If the environment's dBA value exceeds the microphone's self-noise rating, there's really no benefit.

 Is There Ever An Advantage To High Self-Noise?

 As much as self-noise is demonized, there are situations where a microphone with more self-noise could be preferred over a low self-noise microphone.